GLOWMONSTERR/Transaction-Bot/README.md

      ```bash
      pip install -r requirements.txt
      ```
+     - If PowerShell reports that `pip` is not recognized, run `py -m pip install -r requirements.txt` instead.
+This uses the copy of `pip` bundled with Python even when the global `pip` command is unavailable.
    - VS Code might pop up a toast suggesting you select the interpreter from `.venv`.
 Click **Select** if you see it.
 If not, click the Python version shown in the status bar and choose the one inside `.venv` manually.

 5. **Configure your `.env` file**